Lorenz-127/PP3-task-tracker-cli/docs/README.md

 7. Integration with Google Sheets: The chart clearly shows how the application interacts with Google Sheets for data persistence, demonstrating the use of external APIs (D6).

+## Features

+The Task Tracker CLI Application offers a robust set of features designed to enhance productivity and streamline task management.
+Here's an overview of the key functionalities:

+### Core Task Management

+1. **Add Tasks**:
+   - Quickly add new tasks with a simple command
+   - Automatically assign task IDs for easy reference
+   - Set due dates for better time management

+2. **View Tasks**:
+   - List all tasks with color-coded categories for easy visualization
+   - Sort tasks by various criteria (e.g., due date, category)
+   - Display task details including status, due date, and category

+3. **Update Tasks**:
+   - Modify task details such as description, due date, and category
+   - Mark tasks as complete or reopen completed tasks

+4. **Delete Tasks**:
+   - Remove tasks from the list with a simple command
+   - Confirmation prompt to prevent accidental deletions

+### Advanced Organization

+5. **Categorization**:
+   - Assign tasks to custom categories
+   - Color-coding for quick visual identification of task categories
+   - Filter tasks by category for focused work sessions

+6. **Due Date Management**:
+   - Set and modify due dates for tasks
+   - Highlight overdue tasks for immediate attention
+   - Sort tasks by due date to prioritize work

+### User Experience Enhancements

+7. **Interactive CLI Interface**:
+   - User-friendly menu system for easy navigation
+   - Rich text formatting for improved readability
+   - Clear prompts and feedback for all actions

+8. **Data Persistence**:
+   - Tasks automatically saved to Google Sheets for multi-device access
+   - Local caching for improved performance and offline capabilities

+### Productivity Insights

+9. **Task Statistics**:
+   - View completion rates and task distribution across categories
+   - Track overdue tasks and productivity trends
+   - Generate simple reports to analyze work patterns

+### Security and Data Integrity

+10. **Error Handling**:
+    - Robust error messages for invalid inputs or failed operations
+    - Graceful handling of network issues and API errors

+11. **Data Validation**:
+    - Input validation to ensure data integrity
+    - Prevention of duplicate task entries

+### Extensibility and Integration

+12. **Google Sheets Integration**:
+    - Seamless synchronization with Google Sheets for data storage
+    - Potential for easy sharing and collaboration on tasks

+13. **Modular Design**:
+    - Well-structured codebase allowing for easy addition of new features
+    - Potential for future integrations with other productivity tools

+These features have been carefully designed and implemented to create a powerful, yet user-friendly task management solution.
+The application aims to provide a streamlined experience for developers and productivity enthusiasts who prefer command-line interfaces, while offering the advanced functionalities typically found in GUI-based task management tools.

 ## Deployment